Yyyyyjkim/Review_Analysis/ReadMe.md

 - V_{i} : word / sentence / etc.

 - w_{ij} : lexical or semantic relations / contextual overlap / etc.

+from 'TextRank: Bringing Order into Texts' by Rada Mihalcea and Paul Tarau
+Department of Computer Science
+University of North Texas